Hollywood-China Relationship Faces More Pressure as Chuck Schumer Calls on Trump to Block All Deals

 The increased U.S. scrutiny of Chinese dealmaking in Hollywood matches a tremendous uptick in regulatory pressure from Beijing.
 Chinese dealmakers announced a staggering $246 billion in outbound acquisitions last year, but Beijing's authorities have since slammed the breaks.
 In an effort to stem capital flight, which was seen as hurting China's currency, the government has instituted various measures to make it more difficult for acquirers to shift capital overseas.
 Chinese companies also have been under tremendous political pressure to reduce their leverage, as officials have grown increasingly concerned about debt-fueled deals for international media and sports assets, many of which they view as irrational and overpriced.

 The party's strict clampdown has sent chills through Chinese investor circles and sent tycoons scurrying to step in line.
-Dalian Wanda chairman Wang Jianlin, China's richest man, said last week that his conglomerate "will respond to the state’s call and has decided to keep its main investment within China."
+Dalian Wanda chairman Wang Jianlin, China's second-richest man, said last week that his conglomerate "will respond to the state’s call and has decided to keep its main investment within China."